sara-nl/htdpdocs/source/Pages/storage/data_storage.rst

 Home
 ====

-The HT-platform provides users with a globally mounted home directory that is listed as ``/home/[USERNAME]``.
+Spider provides users with a globally mounted home directory that is listed as ``/home/[USERNAME]``.
 This directory is accessible from all nodes.
 This is also the directory that you as a user will find yourself in upon first :ref:`login into <login>` this system.
 For this home directory we currently